grab/engineering-blog/_posts/2024-05-02-no-version-left-behind-our-epic-journey-of-gitlab-upgrades.md

 ## Addressing fears and concerns

 We were concerned about potential downtime, data integrity, and the threat of encountering unforeseen issues.
 GitLab is critical for the daily activities of Grab engineers.
 It serves a critical user base of thousands of engineers actively using it, hosting multiple mono repositories with code bases ranging in size from 1GB to a sizable **15GB**.
-The overall imprint of a monorepo, when taking into account all its artefacts, can extend to an impressive **39TB**.
+When taking into account all its artefacts, the overall imprint of a monorepo can extend to an impressive **39TB**.

 Our self-hosted GitLab firmly intertwines with multiple critical components.
 We've aligned our systems with GitLab's official [reference architecture for 5,000 users](https://docs.gitlab.com/ee/administration/reference_architectures/5k_users.html).
 We use Terraform to configure complete infrastructure with immutable Amazon Machine Images ([AMIs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)) built using Packer and Ansible.
 Our efficient GitLab setup is designed for reliable performance to serve our wide user base.
 However, any fault leading to outages can disrupt our engineers, resulting in a loss of productivity for hundreds of teams.